BastiDood/BastiDood/README.md

-# Hello there!
+# Hello there! 👋
 My name is Basti Ortiz.
-I am an undergraduate student of the [University of the Philippines Diliman](https://up.edu.ph/) taking up a [Bachelor of Science in Computer Science](https://dcs.upd.edu.ph/).

-In my free time, I write well-respected blog posts at [dev.to](https://dev.to/somedood).
-In no particular order, the following posts below are among my most well-received articles:
+I am an undergraduate student from the [University of the Philippines Diliman](https://up.edu.ph/) taking up a [Bachelor of Science in Computer Science](https://dcs.upd.edu.ph/).
+I am also a well-respected author who writes blog posts at [dev.to](https://dev.to/somedood) about various topics and technologies.
+I am most known for my JavaScript and Rust articles.
+In no particular order, the following articles below are among my most well-received:

 * [Programming is Hard](https://dev.to/somedood/programming-is-hard-2p87)
 * [🦀 Rust Reviewed: Is the hype justified? 🦀](https://dev.to/somedood/rust-reviewed-is-the-hype-justified-1pa1)
 * [18 Essential Videos That Fundamentally Shaped My Understanding of JavaScript](https://dev.to/somedood/18-essential-videos-that-fundamentally-shaped-my-understanding-of-javascript-3ib)
 * [The Proper Way to Write Async Constructors in JavaScript](https://dev.to/somedood/the-proper-way-to-write-async-constructors-in-javascript-1o8c)
 * [A Grammar-Based Naming Convention](https://dev.to/somedood/a-grammar-based-naming-convention-13jf)

+In my spare time, I always strive to learn something new.
+Perhaps this may be a new library, framework, technology, or design pattern.
+For languages such as Rust and C++, I go into rabbit holes about various aspects from each language so that I can better understand the "magic" behind the scenes, which in turn makes me a better programmer overall.

+I particularly enjoy back-end web development.
+I specialize in server-side applications, infrastructure design, and software architecture.
+To me, the best part of the job is the orchestration of various application components into one cohesive system.
+Nothing is more rewarding than seeing the whole greater than the sum of its parts—and nowhere is this better exemplified than in back-end development.

+I do not consider myself to be a "solo developer".
+I prefer collaborating and learning with others.
+If given the time and opportunity, I also host lectures for my colleagues, where I present best practices about programming.
+Thus, I strongly believe that collaboration—not competition—is the key to growth.
+Teamwork makes _everyone_ better in the long run.

 # Proficiencies
 * 5 years of experience in the web development space